matjon/em3371-controller/README.md

 - find other weather stations that should be compatible with this software,
   - searching for "Livingsense" (the mobile app name) may be helpful,
+- dew point calculation: check which parameters to choose when the dry bulb temperature is above 0°C, but the dew point / frost point is below 0°C,
+- change license to GPLv2+, as the MySQL libraries are not compatible with GPLv3.